yammyxing/substrate/README.md

 In the interests of the community, we require any deeper improvements made to Substrate's core logic (e.g. Substrate's internal consensus, crypto or database code) to be contributed back so everyone can benefit.

-Ok, I just add nothing.
+Ok, I just append nothing.